jc-livelo/hello-world/README.md

 # hello-world
 This repository is for practicing the GitHub Flow.

-A bit about myself: I love pandas.
+Fun fact: I love pandas.